 Over insure and you will pay excessive insurance premiums.
 This can be particularly significant for clients insuring medium to large portfolios of property or residential blocks.

-More seriously, if you are under insured you run the risk of an insurance company limiting or even refusing pay out on an insurance claim and leaving you in a perilous financial situation in the event of major damage.
+More seriously, if you are under insured you run the risk of an insurance company limiting or even refusing to pay out on an insurance claim and leaving you in a perilous financial situation in the event of major damage.

 Under insurance can occur when:

 For owners of individual dwellings or those with a duty to insure residential blocks, Peter Barry are able to assist in providing what is known as a Reinstatement Cost Assessment (RCA).
 This is a calculation to provide a figure representing the cost to reinstate a property in the event of it being destroyed.

 It is generally recommended that a Reinstatement Cost Assessment is updated every three years or more frequently if a property has been extended or altered.
 It is therefore important to have a periodic and professional assessment of your property to calculate a suitable sum.